When I graduated with an MFA degree, I knew I was not going to rely on galleries and curators for my career.

 Most of the artists in my school waited for a gallery owner to stroll in the school in the hope they’d be selected to become the next rising star.
 They were creating artwork in their studio, and declared vehemently that everything that had to do with promotion “was not their thing”.

-Many of my projects took place outside, in the city, on the streets, or in restaurants of kind people.
+I did not necessarily rely on galleries, and many of my projects took place outside, in the city, on the streets, or in the restaurants of kind people.
 In many projects, I included artists from all over the world.
 One experience led to another, and very soon I found myself going to national and international Artist Residencies, which offered to host me, exhibit my work, and promote me.
 I refrained from attending Residencies that asked artists for a pay, and only attended the ones that offered room, board, and some allowance.
 This helped me to stay aloof somehow, and take a pride in my work.

 It’s a little bit like a job interview.
 You don’t go to the interview praying you would get the job, no matter what.
 You go there telling yourself you are the best employee ever, and that this guy who sits in front of you will be lucky to hire you.
 After all, your contribution is priceless.